Level 3 Diploma Access to HE - Social Sciences

 What is the course about?

 Are you interested in pursuing an exciting career in social sciences?
-Even if you have not studied for some time, this course will help you to develop your academic skills and confidence, setting you on a path to study a humanities or social science-related degree at university or other higher education courses at college.
+Even if you have not studied for some time, this social sciences course will help you to develop your academic skills and confidence, setting you on a path to study a humanities or social science-related degree at university or other higher education courses at college.

 Why should I choose the course?